ACARS server API

 You need to supply a few data items with each request.
 You may use either the GET or the POST protocol, or both intermixed.

 • logon is the secret string you have received when requesting your ACARS access (use the auto-registration page).
+For client developers: please reserve at least 24 characters for this field.
+Expect a mix of lowercase, uppercase, and numbers.

 • from contains the callsign of the sending station.